MeeXaSiK/GlobalStateMachine/README.md

-# StateMachine
+# Global State Machine
->Lightweight State Machine for Unity
+>Lightweight State Machine for Unity for global states such as Win or Lose.

 ## Installation